 26. Refill with oil.

-Start the bike, confirm oil level, and check for leaks.
+Start the bike, check the oil level, and make sure there are no oil leaks.

 Confirm clutch operation at low speed.

 See the bits below.
 These were hard for me, so I’d recommend you review them to avoid pain.

 The hardest parts of this procedure were, for me

 - Removing the clutch cover.
 The damn thing had so many other bits in the way.
 It took a lot of wiggling to get it out.

 - Re-fitting the clutch cover.
 Quite stressful, given that there’s silicone sealant to worry about.
 I left it to the following morning.
 Do the practice runs!
 Dripping oil afterwards = sad face.